daniel-lesner/BlackJack/README.md

 Please install the dependent modules and run the "BlackJack.py" script.

 Special thanks to Tudor Gall for heplping me with the design of the game!

+PS: game is not 100% finished, it needs some polishing, but it is playable!